 A onetime nonrefundable \$500 fee is required for the capstone review and screening course, ATC300.
-This course is a cumulative review of the basic skills covered in the program and is completed after graduation.
+This course is a cumulative review of the basic skills covered in the program and is completed either in the last semester after all pre-requisites are complete, or after graduation.
 Successfully passing the screening exam with a minimum score of 80 is required for a passing grade to be issued.
-The onetime fee allows students to retake the course at no additional charge as a refresher.
+The one-time fee allows students to retake the course at no additional charge as a refresher.